go-aah/docs/auth-schemes/form.md

 ---
 # Form Auth Scheme (aka Form based Auth)

-aah provides easy to use form-based auth.
-Three steps to make use of Form auth scheme -
+aah provides an easy to use form-based auth.
+Three steps are involved in making use of Form auth scheme -

   * Implement `authc.Authenticator` to provide subject's authentication info
   * Implement `authz.Authorizer` to provide subject's [roles and permissions](/security-permissions.html)